 I am a park ranger (Denali National Park) and naturalist and can teach you about Alaska history, plants and animals, processing salmon or butchering moose depending on the season and a lot more.
 I have 24 acres of peaceful Alaskan boreal forest.
 You can learn what it is like to live in a small rural village in Alaska.
 You can learn about sled dogs, building, heating with wood, berry picking, smoking salmon.
 There is a lake to canoe and swim in when it is warm enough.
 I also have a sauna.
 I have bicycles and a spare car.

-I have three sled dogs that love to be taken on walks while I am at my day job or when I go out of town.
+I have three sled dogs that love to be taken on walks while I am at my day job.

-You would be sleeping in a 14' yurt if it is not rented.
+You would be sleeping in a 14' yurt.
 The yurt is heated with a wood stove.
 There is a double bed in the yurt... so one person or couple.
 The yurt is very private and has its own trail.
 There is an outhouse nearby.
 Gravity cold water available in summer.
 You can use my indoor plumbing for laundry and bathing.
 There is a fridge and small propane stove in the yurt for your own cooking.

 I live only 7 miles from the fun and funky village of Talkeetna.
 There are restaurants, bars, rafting, fishing, flight seeing, zipline, a museum, arts hangar, concerts, etc. Talkeetna is a jumping off place for getting into the backcountry and mountain climbing.
 I have an extra bicycle and there is a bike path into town.
 There is a shuttle into town that runs daily.
 I have an extra vehicle (beater with a heater) if you have a valid driver's license.